vijayshinva/AzureWireGuard/README.md

 # What does this Azure Bicep template do ?
 - Create an [Azure Resource Group][azure-rg].
 The name of all resources are generated automatically to avoid any conflicts.
 - Create an [Ubuntu Server][ubuntu] Virtual Machine.
-    - You will be prompted for a password during the setup.
-The default admin name is `vmadmin`
+    - You will be prompted for a password during the deployment.
 - A [Network Security Group][azure-nsg] with firewall rules is attached to the Virtual Machine.
     - Port 51820 is enabled for WireGuard
     - Port 22 is enabled for SSH.
 Disable this port once you download the config files and enable it only for maintenance.